bart6114/my-bear-mcp-server/README.md

 node build/index.js --token YOUR_BEAR_TOKEN
 ```

+The server runs on stdio (standard input/output), which is the standard transport mechanism for MCP servers.
+This allows Claude to communicate with the server through a standardized protocol when it's launched as a child process.

 ### Testing the Server

 To verify that the server is working correctly, you can run the test script: